SSWConsulting/SSW.Rewards.Mobile/_docs/Instructions-Deployment.md

    ![image.png](imgs/deployment-merge.png)
    **Figure: Merge Pull Request after getting approval**

-1. Build pipeline will automatically run and deploy the changes into the DEV environment
+2. Build pipeline will automatically run and deploy the changes into the DEV environment
    ![image.png](imgs/deployment-successful-build.png)
    **Figure: Wait for a successful build**

+3. Perform sanity checks (described below)

-1. Get approval on the Production release to deploy to Production
+4. Get approval on the Production release to deploy to Production

+### Sanity checks
+The following checks must be performed on the staging environment and signed off by another developer before deploying to staging.

+* Can sign into the mobile app
+* Can complete an achievement in the mobile app
+* Can purchase a reward in the mobile app
+* Can sign in to the Admin portal

 ### Mobile App